-The Greenguard grazing muzzle comes fully assembled.
-It can be attached to a Greenguard headcollar, or to a normal headcollar with the plastic strap provided.
+The Greenguard Grazing Muzzle comes fully assembled.
+You can choose to attach this muzzle to the Shires Greenguard Headcollar, or to a normal headcollar with the plastic strap provided.
 The Greenguard Headcollars feature a metal ring at the nose for attaching the fourth muzzle strap.
-We would recommend using either a Greenguard headcollar or a breakaway headcollar with the Greenguard muzzle for additional safety.
-It's important for the headcollar to be well-fitting - not too tight or too loose - to prevent the headcollar from rubbing or from coming off.
+We would recommend using a field-safe/breakaway headcollar for safety.
+It's important for the headcollar to be well-fitting - not too tight or too loose - to prevent the headcollar from either rubbing or from coming off.

-If using your own headcollar, attach the plastic strap to the noseband of the headcollar by looping it over and pushing the toggle back through the slot (follow the drawing in the booklet provided with the muzzle)
+If using a normal headcollar, attach the plastic strap to the noseband of the headcollar by looping it over and pushing the toggle back through the slot (follow the drawing in the booklet provided with the muzzle).

-- Once properly fitted, cut any excess length from the straps and use tape to secure the muzzle to prevent catching and to stop "helpful" horses from unbuckling them!
+- Once properly fitted, cut any excess length from the straps and use tape to secure the muzzle, preventing catching and to stop "helpful" horses from unbuckling them.

-- The Greenguard grazing muzzle fits much larger than a traditional grazing muzzle - if it's too small the horse's nose/chin may hit the sides of the muzzle when opening his/her mouth to graze.
+- The Greenguard Grazing Muzzle fits much larger than a traditional grazing muzzle - if it's too small the horse's nose/chin may hit the sides of the muzzle when opening the mouth to graze

 - Tight straps or insufficient space at the bottom of the muzzle makes grazing difficult and can cause rubbing and/or the muzzle to warp or break - ensure the mask hangs freely from the headcollar.

-- We recommend you introduce your horse to the Greenguard grazing muzzle gradually, bulding up the wear time slowly.
-It will take a short time for the horse to learn how to use the Greenguard muzzle, so it may be beneficial to push grass through the slots to help your horse or pony to understand how to eat while wearing the muzzle.
+- We recommend you introduce your horse to the Greenguard Muzzle gradually, building up the wear time slowly.
+It normally takes a short time for the horse to learn how to use the Greenguard Muzzle, so it may be beneficial to push grass through the slots to help your horse or pony to understand.

-- All grazing muzzles pose some risk of teeth wear due to the fact the horse's teeth may rub against the interior surface of the muzzle.
+All grazing muzzles pose some risk of teeth wear due to the fact the horse's teeth may rub against the interior surface.
 Reduce the risk by regularly washing the muzzle to remove dirt and sand.
-Check your horse's front teeth on a weekly basis - if there are any signs of abnormal wear, discontinue use.
+Check the front teeth on a weekly basis - if there are signs of abnormal wear, discontinue use.